saucelabs/sauce-docs/docs/visual-testing/workflows/baseline-management.md

 <img src={useBaseUrl('img/sauce-visual/baseline-history-options.jpg')} alt="Baseline history options dropdown showing three options" />

-## Accessing Baseline History from Build details
+## Accessing Baseline History From Build Details

 For easier reviewing experience and navigating to and from baselines, the test runs with pre-approved baselines will show a link to Baseline history at the top.